 Papers of a journalism librarian at the University of Missouri-Columbia and active worker in the peace movement.
 Magazines, tracts, financial and activity records of world, national and local organizations are included.

-INVENTORY.
 Papers of a Missouri environmental and political activist include correspondence, financial and membership records, promotional material, newspaper clippings, background and research material, and other records of Missourians For Safe Energy.
-Citizens for a Radioactive Waste Policy, Missouri Energy Action and other similar state organizations; 1976-1984.
+Citizens for a Radioactive Waste Policy, Missouri Energy Action and other similar state organizations, 1976-1989.
+Also included is an oral history interview with Mark Haim conducted by the State Historical Society of Missouri in 2010.

 Institute For Peace And Justice, Records, 1970-1979, (S0344)